sodal-project/community/CODE_OF_CONDUCT.md

 ## Reporting Violations of this Code of Conduct

-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at web3rm@protocol.ai to send us an abuse report.
+If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at hello@sodal.io to send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 ## Copyright Violations

 We respect the intellectual property of others and ask that you do too.
-If you believe any content or other materials available through public Web3RM infrastructure violates a copyright held by you and you would like to submit a notice pursuant to the Digital Millennium Copyright Act or other similar international law, you can submit a notice to our agent for service of notice
+If you believe any content or other materials available through public Sodal infrastructure violates a copyright held by you and you would like to submit a notice pursuant to the Digital Millennium Copyright Act or other similar international law, you can submit a notice to our agent for service of notice
-to: web3rm@protocol.ai
+to: dmca@sodal.io

 Please make sure your notice meets the Digital Millennium Copyright Act requirements.

 ## Consequences

-All content published to public Web3RM infrastructure is hosted at the sole discretion of the Web3RM team.
+All content published to public Sodal infrastructure is hosted at the sole discretion of the Sodal team.

 Unacceptable behavior from any community member will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the Web3RM team may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).
+If a community member engages in unacceptable behavior, the Sodal team may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).

 ## Addressing Grievances

-Please contact web3rm@protocol.ai if you need to report a problem or address a grievance related to an abuse report.
+Please contact hello@sodal.io if you need to report a problem or address a grievance related to an abuse report.

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should contact web3rm@protocol.ai.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should contact hello@sodal.io.
 We will do our best to ensure that your grievance is handled appropriately.

 In general, we will choose the course of action that we judge as being most in